FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: Basic Properties Conditions on Sub-pc Scales

 \item The gas densities increase towards the center, with a slightly more shallow profile than a singular isothermal sphere ($\rho \propto r^{-2}$), with clumpiness evident in the visual projection and in the mass-weighted spherical profile.

-\item The temperature is more uniformly dominated by cold and warm atomic media, and rises weakly with higher densities towards the center (reversing the trend at larger radii where the denser gas is cooler, as the disk is optically thick to its own cooling radiation at these radii, see \paperone).

-\item The radiation and thermal energy densities are in rough equilibrium (with the radiation, dust, and gas kinetic temperatures coming into increasing blackbody equilibrium at $r \ll \,$pc, and the dust mostly sublimated at $\lesssim$\,pc, see \paperone), but with both of their energy densities well below the magnetic energy density in the disk, with $\beta$ ranging from $10^{-6}-10^{-2}$ depending on the local phase (and weighting, as we discuss below).
+\item The radiation and thermal energy densities are in rough equilibrium (with the radiation, dust, and gas kinetic temperatures coming into increasing equilibrium at $r \ll \,$pc, and the dust mostly sublimated at $\lesssim$\,pc as shown in \paperone), but with both of their energy densities well below the magnetic energy density in the disk, with $\beta$ ranging from $10^{-6}-10^{-2}$ depending on the local phase.
+The temperature is dominated by cold and warm atomic media (with some warm ionized gas), and rises weakly towards the center.